-Finding an Expat Job in Okinawa
+Finding an Expat or SOFA Job in Okinawa

 Okinawa isn't the easiest place to find work.
 However, there are unique opportunities here and with some persistence you're likely to find something rewarding.

 Here are the most common jobs in Okinawa for expats:

 - U.S. Military civilian and active duty jobs